 Moroccan Beef Meatballs with Bulgar Wheat and Chickpeas.

 These Moroccan influenced beef meatballs join an ever-growing list of meatballs from around the world on my site.

 Whether they be my very British Faggots or my Japanese influenced Teriyaki Meatballs.
-Of course, there are American Italian Meatballs with Spaghetti and even some Indian Chicken Meatballs and that is without mentioning my Beer and BBQ Meatballs!
+Of course, there are American Italian Meatballs with Spaghetti and even some Indian Chicken Meatballs or even Indian Venison Meatballs and that is without mentioning my Beer and BBQ Meatballs!

 Meatballs are just magic.
 A wonderfully economic way of stretching meat a little further and providing a big hearty meal at a bargain basement cost.

 As with many of my recipes, this Moroccan beef meatball recipe has a wonderful spicy back flavour.

 This time from harissa paste.
 One of my favourite store cupboard ingredients that liven up and change up a typical way of using bulgur wheat.

 This beef meatball recipe features a pretty standard way of making meatballs.
 In fact, it is very similar in many ways to the making of both burgers, like this venison burger, or indeed my homemade sausages.